- Brain and Spine Care

 Common procedures include

-- Burr hole surgery: One or more small holes are drilled into the skull to drain fluid and relieve pressure.
+- Burr hole surgery: A surgeon drills one or more small holes into the skull to drain fluid and relieve pressure.

-- Craniotomy: A small piece of the skull is temporarily removed to perform surgery on the brain.
+- Craniotomy: A surgeon removes a small piece of the skull temporarily to perform surgery on the brain.

-- Craniectomy: A piece of the skull is temporarily removed to drain fluid and relieve pressure.
+- Craniectomy: A surgeon will remove a piece of the skull temporarily to drain fluid and relieve pressure.

 - Endovascular embolization: A catheter fills and blocks a blood vessel to stop bleeding.